sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### canonicalURLRedirect (string, enum)

 Enables or disables redirecting to the canonical URL (underneath the "appURL") for incoming HTTP requests.
-This experiment is intended to be enabled for all instances as of Sourcegraph 2.9.
+Enabled by default.

 This property must be one of the following enum values:

 - `enabled`
 - `disabled`

-Default: `"disabled"`
+Default: `"enabled"`

 ### configVars (string, enum)